Should I grow my business?

 There are many different ways to grow your business, and at different paces - some strategies are riskier than others.

 Determining the best way to grow your business requires a strategic plan and a good understanding of the different ways a business can grow.
 Slow, organic business growth is basic, but arguably the most effective means of growth.
-Rapid business growth, on the other hand, may be more profitable but often involves significant risks.
+Rapid expansion, on the other hand, may be more profitable but often involves significant risks.

 It is worth considering all types of business growth when assessing the best route for expansion.